gofractally/psibase/doc/psidk/src/specifications/blockchain/database.md

 ## Design

-> The Triedent database design specification has not yet been documented.
+> The database design specification has not yet been documented.
 Currently, to learn more, see the reference implementation found [here](https://github.com/gofractally/psibase/tree/main/libraries/triedent).